dehe1011/QuantumDNA/README.md

 ## To Do

-* Update GitHub repository
 * Add more tests
-* Add tutorials
-* Add docstrings (with examples) and comments
+* Improve tutorials and docstrings
 * Improve README file
 * Publish package on PyPI?
+* Implement disorder and correlations (Mirko)
+* Include conductance
+* Reproduce plots from other papers

 ## What's new

-* This is where I want to keep track of major changes to the project.
+* 09.07.: Added a user interface to the package such that it is easier accessible for users that are less familiar with computer science.

 ## Getting started